BCL is governed by a Steering Committee.

-Steve Hams, Engagement Director
+Steve Hams, Director Of Engagement

 After 30 years of executive human resources and general management experience in high tech, medical technology, education, sports and non-profit fields, Steve has consulted and volunteered for the last 7 years in the areas of climate change and education.
 He now spends the majority of his professional time and energy volunteering with Citizens' Climate Lobby, both as a co-chapter lead for Silicon Valley North, and as Engagement Director for our Business Climate Leaders action team.

 Bruce Hagen, Director of Project Management & Clean Energy Business Engagement